istio/istio.io/content/about/contribute/writing-a-new-topic/index.md

 |`publishdate`  | For blog posts, indicates the date of publication of the post
 |`subtitle`     | For blog posts, supplies an optional subtitle to be displayed below the main title
 |`attribution`  | For blog posts, supplies an optional author's name
+|`aliases`      | See [Renaming, moving, or deleting pages](#renaming-moving-or-deleting-pages) below for details on this item
+|`page_icon`    | Set this to the path of an image file in order to get an icon displayed next to the main title
 |`skip_toc`     | Set this to true to prevent the page from having a table of contents generated for it
 |`skip_seealso` | Set this to true to prevent the page from having a "See also" section generated for it
-|`force_inline_toc` | Set this to true to force the generated table of contents from being inserted inline in the text instead of in a sidebar
+|`force_inline_toc` | Set this to true to force the generated table of contents to be inserted inline in the text instead of in a sidebar

 ## Adding images

 Put image files in the same directory as your markdown file.
 The preferred image format is SVG.
 Within markdown, use the following sequence to add the image:

 {{< text html >}}